The methodology of the Salaf with regards to praising rulers

 Shaykh Abā Batīn, may Allah have mercy upon him, said: “A person of authority is supplicated for, not praised – especially when he is being praised for something he is undeserving of.
 Those rulers who are being praised in the sermons have killed the religion; [7] so those who praise them are wrong, there is no ruler today who is deserving of such praise, rather they should be supplicated for their success and guidance.”
 [8]

-It is imperative for the callers and students of knowledge to abide by Islamic evidences in interacting with the rulers and to traverse the methodology of the Salaf, and to follow the example of the major scholars of this era such as Ibn Bāz, Ibn ‘Uthaymīn, al-Albāni, al-Fawzān, the Mufti (‘AbdulAzīz Āl ash-Shaykh) and others in how they interact with the rulers when they conform [to the Sharī’ah] and when they err, as well as their stances towards the rulers of the Muslims in general.
+The callers and students of knowledge must abide by Islamic proofs in interacting with the rulers to traverse the methodology of the Salaf and to follow the example of the major scholars of this era such as Ibn Bāz, Ibn ‘Uthaymīn, al-Albāni, al-Fawzān, the Mufti (‘AbdulAzīz Āl ash-Shaykh) and others in how they interact with the rulers when they conform [to the Sharī’ah] and when they err, as well as their stances towards the rulers of the Muslims in general.

 [His] intent by this is: to admonish people whose hearts have an aversion to the rulers [to the extent] that they are removing themselves from the main body of the Muslims through questioning their authority amongst the citizens; and to remind them of the obligation to accept [their authority] and remain within their obedience; and to remind them of the Islamic proofs which obligate upon them patience towards [those rulers whose actions] have caused this aversion.
 The intent is not to return [people’s] hearts to their rulers through excessive praise.

-A distinction must be made between praising the state, its laws and methods and between praising individual rulers.
+A distinction must be made between praising the state, its laws and methods, and praising individual rulers.
 The former is required when the country is established upon the Sharī’ah, respects its boundaries and abides by the methodology of the Book and Sunnah.
 This does not necessarily require praising the ruler individually.
-This is because the ruler himself may be corrupt and disobedient, however his personal corruption and disobedience does not impact or change the methods of the government.
+This is because the ruler himself may be corrupt and disobedient, however, his personal corruption and disobedience does not impact or change the methods of the government.

 When the tribulation of people being tested over the issue of “the Qur’ān being created” occurred, and the scholars were tested whilst Imām Aḥmad remained patient until finally the truth was laid bare at the hands of al-Mutawakkill; when this happened, Imām Aḥmad did not begin to praise and extol al-Mutawakkil, rather he supplicated for goodness for him.